danieldunderfelt/react-response/README.md

             - Type: string,
             - Default: 'get'
     - This component establishes a route context for the application handler and middleware.
 If `get` requests to the `/` route is all you need to serve, you can skip the `Route` component.
 Everything mounted as children for this component will be served under the specified path.
-- `Template`
+- `Response`
     - Props:
-        - *component*
+        - *template*
             - Type: React component
-            - Default: none
+            - Default: simple React HTML template
-    - The Template component specifies the HTML template component you want to use for the route.
-This component will receive props from `Response`'s render function; only `component` by default.
-For now the only option is to use a React component, but I fully intend to make use of Express' native template engine capabilities to enable Jade, EJS and the rest.
-Stay tuned for future updates!
-- `Response`
-    - Props:
+        - *appHandler*
-        - *routes*
+            - type: function
-            - Type: React Router route configuration
-            - Default: none
+            - default: `simpleResponse`
     - Children:
-        - *responseHandler*
+        - *custom render function*
             - Type: function
                 - Arguments: `renderProps`, `req`, `res`
+        - **OR**
+        - *your app root element*
+            - Type: React element
     - The Response component creates a route handler for rendering your app.
-The handler will hande the route specified by the `Route` component, or `get` on `/` by default.
-Without specifying a custom render function as a child to `Response`, React-response will simply render your React Router routes.
-In this case the props applied to your template is only `component`, which is your app rendered to a string.
+The handler will handle the route specified by the `Route` component, or `get` on `/` by default.
+Without specifying a custom render function or your app root element as a child to `Response`, React-response will simply render a Hello World page.
 - `Middleware`
     - Props:
         - *use*
             - Type function (Express middleware)
             - Default: dummy middleware
     - Directly applies the specified middleware into Express.
 Using this generic Middleware component you can accomplish many features that React-response does not currently cater to.
+- `createReactRouterResponse`
+    - Arguments:
+        - React Router route configuration
+    - Returns:
+        - Response handler that uses React Router
+    - Make sure to have React Router installed if you use this!
+- `createSimpleResponse`
+    - Arguments:
+        - Object of props to apply to the component you are rendering
+    - Simply gives your component, stringified, to the template and sends that as the response.

 By inspecting the source code you might find out that the components can take more props than documented.
 These exist mainly for testing and decoupling purposes.
 Usage of undocumented props is not supported, but I am not your mother.

 # Test and build

 I have a very simple React project set up in `/test/consumer` that demonstrates how to use React-response. `cd` into there and run `node ./consumerenv.js` to run the test app.
 Unit tests are located in `/test`and can be run with `gulp test`.
 This project uses Tape and Sinon for testing.

-    To build the app simply run `gulp build`.
+To build the library simply run `gulp build`.